Tangle-Community-Treasury-DAO/Operation-Agreement/exhibit-B.md

 ---
 # Exhibit B - Procedure B: The Shimmer Community Grant Committee

+*This is the full specification for all operational processes and ordinary and usual decisions concerning business affairs of the Company while operating the Shimmer Community Grant Committee.
+Detailed rules and procedures are defined here.*
 ---

 ## Shimmer Community Grant Committee - Operation Specification